How to Track Click Events in Shopify (2026)

 You might also be interested in

-How to Add a Custom Conversion Element in Shopify (2026)
+How to Add Tracking Scripts to Shopify (2026)

 How to Track Scroll Events in Shopify (2026)